olegbilovus/emad_restapi/README.md

 It includes:

-- A docker image
+- A docker image.
-- A CI to build and push the image on ghrc
+- A CI to build and push the image on ghrc.
-- IaC with Terraform for Azure to build and run the infrastructure
+- IaC with Terraform to build and run the infrastructure on cloud.
+  - A view of the used providers and resources can be found [here](./terraform/README.md)

 ## How to run the infrastructure in local